 Calcium and phosphorus are important in bone structure, while iron and zinc play crucial roles in maintaining the strength and elasticity of bones and joints.

-Roughly 99 percent of the body's calcium supply, 60 percent of its magnesium, and 80 percent of its phosphorus stores are contained in bone; this means it is extremely important to get sufficient amounts of these nutrients from the diet.
+Roughly 99 percent of the body's calcium supply, 60 percent of its magnesium, and 80 percent of its phosphorus stores are contained in bone.
+This means it is extremely important to get enough of these nutrients from the diet.

 2) Lowering blood pressure